KDE/clazy/README.md

 ## Windows

-### Pre-built msvc2015 clang and clazy binaries
+### 3rdparty pre-built msvc2015 clang and clazy binaries

-The easiest way is to download the binaries from <http://download.kde.org/stable/clazy/1.2/clazy_v1.2-msvc2015.zip.mirrorlist>.
-Unzip it somewhere, add bin to PATH and you're ready to go.
-Use clazy-cl.bat as a drop-in replacement for cl.exe.
+Building for Windows is a lengthy and tedious task, therefore the maintainer won't be creating them anymore on his free/KDE time.
+KDAB however has offered to produce these binaries and they will appear on their website.

 If you really want to build clang and clazy yourself then read on, otherwise skip the building topic.